mickeyjoe75/ProactiveWFM_app/README.md

 OOP
 Web Programming ( REST/MVC )
 Databases with CRUD actions

-MoneyCashboard
+# Workforce Management app- ProactiveWFM_app

-You want to start tracking your spending in an attempt to be more frugal with money.
-You have decided to make a budgeting app to help you see where all of your money is being spent.
+You have been tasked to build a workforce managment app to help with schedling and human resource managment of Contact Centre.
+You have decided to make a WFM app to help with the rostering and scheduling for the contact centre.

-You must be able to create new Transactions ( which should include a merchant name, e.g. Tesco, and a value ) which have an associated Tag (e.g. 'food', 'clothes').
-Your app would then be able to track a total, and display this in a view.
+You must be able to create new Employees ( which should include a team name, e.g. Thames, Start date, Contracted working hours, Shift patterns, Shift duration, Break times et.) which have an associated Employee Group (e.g. 'Call advisors', 'Supervisors').
+Your app would then be able to track total shift hours per team, and display this in a view.

-MVP:
+### MVP:

-Create new transactions
+- Create new Employees,teams,shifts
-Display a list of all transactions
+- Display a list of all Employees,teams, shifts
-Display total amount spent
+- Display total contracted hours per Employee,team
-Display total amount spent by tag
+- Display total Contracted and shift hours  by Employee Groups

-Possible Extensions:
+### Possible Extensions:

-CRUD actions for the transactions
+- CRUD actions for the Employee records
+- Show a warning when the shift hours for an employee is less that the contracted hours
+- show Weekly employee shift patterns by team
-Show a warning when the total expenditure is over budget (set a hard coded budget first) Add a date to the transactions and view total spending by month Any other ideas you might come up with
+- Any other ideas you might come up with